HRNPH/GANime-FullBody/README.md

 to the point that the money maker or Generator to be exact can completely fool even good police/discriminator

+**Note**: Though there's a variety of Gans models but they're all based on Generator and Discriminator improvement in this project, we'll work on dcgans, wgan-gp, progans, stylegans

 # Datasets

-Like other ML models, we need good data
-The conditions that we need to pay attention to are
+before getting our hands dirty with coding and model structure Like other ML models, we need good data Gans was no exception The conditions that we need to pay attention to are

 - Clear Background